rahulgopinath/rahulgopinath.github.io/resume.md

 * Contributed implementation of FTP, (SSL) CONNECT and SOCKS protocols for proxy server.
 * Contributed to caching subsystem including cache manipulation tools, cache eviction, and implementations of ICP and CARP cache coordination protocols.
+* Contributed to light-weight session failover -- a clustering framework for Web Server.

 #### 2002--2004 Member of Technical Staff Quark Media House Chandigarh